An Experienced Denver Divorce Attorney Makes The Process Easier

 Ms. Lewis has a wealth of experience in the areas of family law, criminal law, estate planning and probate proceedings, personal injury and medical malpractice claims, zoning and land use planning, and general civil litigation.

-Ms. Lewis believes in a practical, patient, and compassionate approach, supporting her clients while they navigate the often-sensitive matters of divorce, custody, or other family law concern.
+She believes in a practical, patient, and compassionate approach, supporting her clients while they navigate the often-sensitive matters of divorce, custody, and other family law concerns.

 Amanda Huber – As a legal assistant, Amanda helps with the daily tasks of sending legal correspondence and documents, preparing court filings, and scheduling, among other tasks.
 Amanda joined the firm in 2022 and has helped clients in all phases of their divorce.

-Jackie Flanagan – Office manager Jackie Flanagan has been with the firm for more than five years and plays a key role.
-Diligent, organized, and attuned to the needs of the firm’s clients, Ms. Flanagan takes care of day-to-day tasks at the firm and helps ensure its smooth operation
+Jackie Flanagan – Office manager Jackie Flanagan has been with the firm for more than five years and plays a key role in its smooth, effective operation.
+Diligent, organized, and attuned to the needs of the firm’s clients, Ms. Flanagan takes care of day-to-day tasks at the firm and helps ensure we maintain our firm and high level of customer service.

 Counties We Serve